ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 <img width="49%" alt="Screenshot 2023-09-09 at 21 24 23" src="https://github.com/ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/assets/53316058/38687324-a320-476e-9851-43533cb41942">

 trader_prob_of_profit.py shows the odds of a trader being profitable on a trade.
 I am a profitable trader with 143% yoy and yet in stark contrast my odds of profit on a single trade are 30:70.
-More importantly, I split these odds into four categories.
+More importantly, I split these odds into six categories.
 While I am doing significantly better on larger trades, I am significantly underperforming on smaller trades, and that is where I need to improve.
 This could best be remedied by moving my stop-loss orders just above breakeven, rather than just below.

 Prob of profit:  29.411764705882355 Prob of loss:  70.27863777089783